bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/rains-and-kathina.md

 The rest of the Sangha, chanting together:

-‘Atthataṃ bhante saṅghassa kaṭhinaṃ, dhammiko kaṭhinatthāro, anumodāma.’ (×3)
+‘Atthataṁ bhante saṅghassa kaṭhinaṁ, dhammiko kaṭhinatthāro, anumodāma.’ (×3)

 ‘*Ven. sirs, the spreading of the Kaṭhina is in accordance with the Dhamma.
 We approve of it.*’